Fellowships for Contemporary Dance Creation and Research

 In order to encourage artists to deepen their study and practice on dance, CCDC set up the first ‘Fellowships for Contemporary Dance Creation and Research’ to support promising artists to develop their research projects.
 The Fellowship offers a platform for selected artists to exchange ideas through exchange sessions, workshops, performances and other presentation formats.

 The fellows were selected by a group of panelists.
-Each project receives HK$100,000 to support its research process and presentation.
-The Fellowship started in July 2021, and the research or presentation will be held in November 2023.
+Each project receives HK$50,000 to HK$100,000 to support its research process and presentation.
+The Fellowship started in July 2021.
+Some of them will present their research outcomes and work-in-progress at the ‘Open Studio’ Series of ‘City Contemporary Dance Festival 2023’ in November.

 Panel (Arranged by surname)